mjrotter4445/Pewlett-Hackard-Analysis/README.md

 Table with numbers of Senior level employees by department and title so we can see the make-up of each department for our future plans
 </p>
-SUMMARY

-How many roles will need to be filled as the silver tsunami begins to make an impact?

-Are there enough qualified, retirement ready employees in the departments to mentor the next generation of Pewlett Hackard employees?